Emil Fuchs (artist): England

 From 1897 to 1915 his address was in London where he regularly met with the artist Lawrence Alma-Tadema.
 He had been mainly a sculptor and medallist, but he began oil painting, especially portraiture in oils, in 1897; his early mentor was John Singer Sargent.
 He exhibited works at the Royal Academy of Arts in 1898 and he taught there.
 He worked on commissions including portraits for Queen Victoria and Edward VII, and his portraits became fashionable among various patrons from the aristocracy and high society.
 He was honoured with the Royal Victorian Order (MVO) in 1909.
 While in England he was employed by the Birmingham Mint.
 By 1905 he had been teaching at Paris, Berlin, Munich, Vienna, and Rome and was making winter trips to the United States.

 United States

 Fuchs began going to the United States in 1905, primarily to paint portraits of wealthy socialites.
 In 1915 during World War I, "a wave of anti-German sentiment" swept England so, to escape it he moved permanently to New York, producing more works there and offering assistance with the war effort.
 He became a US citizen in 1924.
-He had surgery for cancer in 1928, and in anticipation of a death with great suffering he shot himself at the Hotel des Artistes in New York on 13 January 1929.
+He had surgery for cancer in 1928, and in anticipation of a death with great suffering he shot himself at the Hotel des Artistes in New York on 13 January 1929, aged 62.
 His will created a foundation which put his art on view as a permanent exhibit, and for this he left $500,000 plus artworks to the public.